10 Best Tips for Taking Pet Photos with Your Phone

 Get right down on the ground with your pet so you are at their level.

-Look at most phone camera photos and you’ll notice that they are taken from your standing position looking down at the pet.
+Look at most pet photos and you’ll notice that they are taken from your standing position looking down at the pet.

 But to take a great pet photo, get down to their level.
 Your photos will be much more interesting as you show the world from your dog’s perspective.
 This helps to establish a connection and gives a more intimate feel to the image.

-If you want to get a closer shot of your pet, walk up closer to the pet rather than zooming in with your camera lens.
+If you want to get a closer shot of your pet, move your self closer to the pet rather than zooming in with your camera lens.
 Your photo loses quality when you use the zoom setting resulting in an image that is more grainy, less sharp.
-What happens is that the image is cropped as you zoom in, resulting in a loss in image quality.
+The image is cropped as you zoom in, resulting in a loss in image quality.

 5. Focus on the eyes